-- In a medium bowl, weigh and mix together the sugar and peanut butter.
+- In a large bowl, weigh and mix together the sugar and peanut butter.

-- Add the lightly beaten egg and bicarbonate of soda and beat together with a wooden or silicone spoon, to make a stiff dough.
+- Add the egg and bicarbonate of soda and beat together with a wooden or silicone spoon, to make a stiff dough.

-- Take walnut-sized pieces of dough and roll into balls.
-Place them on the lined baking sheets with a gap between them, for spreading.
+- Place them on the lined baking sheets with a gap between them, for spreading.

-- Remove from the oven and leave on the baking sheet to cool for about 10 minutes, before removing to a wire rack to cool completely.
-Whilst the cookies are still hot, top with the fudge chunks (if using), so that the heat sticks them onto the cookie.
+- Remove from the oven and leave on the baking tray to cool for about 10 minutes, before removing to a wire rack to cool completely.

 © 2019-2022 Kate Dowse All Rights Reserved – Do not copy or re-publish this recipe or any part of this recipe on any other blog, on social media or in a publication without the express permission of Gluten Free Alchemist